cfes-fceg/GSuite-Automation/README.md

 Each script uses an appropriately named token file that will also appear in the `authentication` folder.
 Running the script without a token present will trigger the process mentioned above, with a URL to manually go to and a secret to be retrieved.
 After this, the token is saved and re-used.

+## Testing

+The `test` directory holds `testScripts.js` file, which runs each script present in the `test/tests.json` file.

+__NOTE: THESE ARE NOT ACTUAL TESTS.
+They simply run the scripts.__ So, if you want to ensure your changes didn't break anything, running this test file works well.
+However, any scripts that set data (e.g. `setEmployeeIds.js`) will actually set values.
+Make sure you set `tests.json` appropriately and are aware that scripts run in a live environment.
+In this case of `setEmployeeIds.js`, it is okay (in my opinion, at the time of writing), because it only sets the employee IDs to the email name, which is always the same and is *currently* the always desired behaviour.

+Mocha is used to test, so you can run the tests via mocha.
+For example, using the Webstorm mocha template run configuration.

 ## Debugging

 For any general error such as `invalid_grant` or `unauthorized_client`, the first step is to delete the token and re-try the script.